-By Mary May Larmoyeux – When I was recently peeling a Clementine (hybrid between a mandarin orange and a sweet orange), it made me think of a wonderful recipe that my friend Helen Austin once shared on Legacy Connection, Holiday Simmering Potpourri.
-It’s easy to make and will fill your home with the smells of Christmas.
+By Mary May Larmoyeux – When I was peeling a Clementine (hybrid between a mandarin orange and a sweet orange), it made me think of a wonderful recipe for non-edible potpourri.
+My friend Helen Austin shared it several years ago on Legacy Connection.

-IMPORTANT: Do not eat this or use it to season beverages.
+IMPORTANT: Do not eat this or use to season beverages.

 3 or 4 pieces of dried orange peel (see NOTE)